saleyn/erlang-sqlite3/README.md

 It is compatible with Windows and Linux, and should probably work on other OSes as well.

+## Requirements

+Erlang/OTP R14B is required, and SQLite 3 minimum version is 3.6.1.

 ## Compiling

 ### Linux